 Center for Latino Achievement and Success in Education

-The Center for Latino Achievement and Success in Education (CLASE) is an educational research and development center in the College of Education.
+The Center for Latino Achievement and Success in Education (CLASE) is an educational research and development center at the Mary Frances Early College of Education.

 - Professional development and resources for P-12 educators